Global anthropogenic temperature

 in a minority there are groups of scientists who dispute the CO2 connection.

-For example, Avakyan (2013) concludes the
+For example, Avakyan (2013) concludes the contribution of the greenhouse

-warming turns out to be insignificant.
+effect of carbon-containing gases to global warming turns out to be

 Another